nicola-empower/empower-automation/src/content/system-logs/self-employed-struggle.md

 While my brilliant accountant handles the big stuff, I’ve automated my invoicing process to ensure timely payments and drastically reduce the headache of manually tracking everything.

 ### Project Management
-With multiple clients and three children, staying organised is paramount—especially with a dash of perimenopausal brain fog!
+With multiple clients and three children, staying organised is paramount; especially with a dash of perimenopausal brain fog!
 My systems use automated reminders and recurring tasks so I never miss a deadline.

 ### Custom Solutions
 For everything else, I use Google Apps Script to create bespoke automations that link my spreadsheets, documents, and emails.
 It’s like having a custom-built digital assistant for my precise workflows.